A Natural Mind for a Natural World

 Sounds great?
 We’ve only begun!

 Mindful living also encompasses the environment around us; to make choices that are inclusive of all ecological components.
 It could be small changes like switching to a bamboo toothbrush to save the world, one toothbrush at a time.
 On the other hand, it could be more extensive changes like measuring your carbon footprint while being an advocate for conscious living.

 While all of these changes are amazing and go a long way in making a difference, it’s also important that we consider our intentions behind these changes.
 Are we doing it just to follow a trend or is this something that can make us and our environment happier?

-When I began educating myself on issues like the waste crisis, its impact on health, groundwater, food supply and social justice issues associated with many waste picking communities, I realised I wanted to stop being a part of the problem and live a lifestyle that best reflected the values I cared about.
+When I began educating myself on issues like the waste crisis, it impacts on health, groundwater, food supply among social justice issues associated with many waste picking communities, I realised I wanted to stop being part of the problem and live a lifestyle that best reflected the values I cared about.
 I thus decided to go zero waste and help others do the same as well.

 Having spent a lot of time with our families during the lockdown, we may have had the opportunity to reconnect with our older generations and relive some of their favourite memories with them.
 When I started my zero-waste journey, I sat down with my grandma and asked her what she did before shampoo started being sold in a plastic bottle?
 As she recollected her experiences, I realised how a lot of our Indian traditions are actually rooted in ecological practices or what we now can call “zero waste practices”.